We Welcome Your Application to Join Us!

-We are committed to providing extraordinary support to you and your child; to that end, the Overland office is staffed from 8:30 a.m. to 8:30 p.m. seven days a week during the summer (outside of office hours our answering service provides emergency coverage).
-Our leaders in the field are in touch with our office regularly; they carry cell phones (and in some cases satellite phones).
-Anytime a camper is treated for an injury or illness by a doctor or medical personnel, parents are notified by our office.
-A director will call the parents to explain the nature of the injury or illness, the sequence of events leading up to the injury and/or the steps leading to the treatment.
-Parents are typically able to speak with the medical personnel, with the leaders and with their child.
+Our leaders in the field check in with our office regularly; they carry cell phones (and in some cases satellite phones).
+Anytime a camper is treated for an injury or illness by a doctor or other medical personnel, parents are notified by our office.
+A director will call the parents to explain the nature of the injury or illness, the sequence of events leading up to the injury, and/or the steps leading to the treatment.
+Parents are typically able to speak with the medical personnel, with the leaders, and with their child.

-- What vaccinations and medications does my child need in order to travel abroad with Overland?
+What vaccinations and medications does my child need in order to travel abroad with Overland?